Atlassian Confluence AI roadmap assistant: A 2026 guide

 Start with a roadmap template

-You don’t have to start from an empty page.
+You can start with a solid foundation.
 Confluence has a whole library of templates for things like a "Marketing plan" or general "Project Planning."
-Using one of these gives you a solid structure to build on, so you can spend your time on the actual content instead of messing with formatting.
+Using one of these gives you a professional structure to build on, so you can focus on the actual content.

 Use the "/ai" command to build content

 The "/ai" command is your go-to for talking to Atlassian Intelligence.
-The process is pretty simple and you’ll get the hang of it quickly:
+The process is simple:

 -